 My contribution to Christmas 2013.note

 : Also known around other places on the internet simply as "Bisected".
-A British former student born in Leicestershire, grew up in various parts of the Midlands and Wales.
+A British former student born in Leicestershire, grew up in various parts of the Midlands and Wales and has never met a pronoun they didn't like.
 Hobbies include: Gaming (mainly of the computer and video variety, occasionally D&D), Drawing (Manga, isometric and pixel art), Computers (in general), Cosplay and Baking.

 I have both a cosplay.com